Weight Loss is Complex

 #1: Insulin Resistance

-Insulin’s job is to help us move sugar out of the blood and transform these food sugars into stored fuel (fat).
+Insulin helps us move sugar out of the blood and transform food sugars into stored fuel (fat).
 But when we consume too many sugary foods and drinks, our body starts to lose its ability to respond to the insulin in our system.
-The pancreas tries to bring down blood sugar levels by pumping out even more insulin, and as insulin levels go up a vicious cycle is created which over time can raise blood sugar and blood insulin to dangerous levels.
+The pancreas tries to reduce blood sugar levels by pumping out even more insulin.
+As insulin levels go up, a vicious cycle is created, which, over time, can raise blood sugar and blood insulin to dangerous levels.

 #2: Hormones